 So, how can we infuse fresh thinking?
 Who do we bring in to the mix?
-Inspirational, external thinkers and provocateurs are an essential catalyst for teams that seek breakthrough innovation and that want to push themselves to look beyond the obvious answers.
+Inspirational, external thinkers and provocateurs are an essential catalyst for teams that seek

+External Thought Leaders - inspirational provocateurs and visionaries - are the essential catalyst for teams that seek breakthrough innovation. breakthrough innovation and that want to push themselves to look beyond the obvious answers.
 In one of our core methodologies we refer to them as "Thought Leaders."

 There are several ways to involve them.
 These include: formal or informal, one-on-one conversations with industry or technology experts; creating "open innovation" networks; establishing an ongoing Innovation Advisory Board; conducting "immersion visits" with industry-leading companies; and bringing them together in a specialized forum to address specific business or technology challenges.
+This latter approach is discussed here.